program logo/macu/on light

 Scheie Eye Institute, University of Pennsylvania

-• Expert Advice
+• Expert Information

 Published on:

-Sunglasses are important for maintenance of eye health and, of course, are a fashion statement!
+Sunglasses are important for the maintenance of eye health and, of course, are a fashion statement!
 These glasses can diminish the intensity of both visible and invisible light (which includes the potentially damaging ultraviolet light).

-Factors to Consider when Choosing Sunglasses:
+Factors To Consider When Choosing Sunglasses:

 • UVA and UVB protection